dahtah/Determinantal.jl/README.md

 Simon Barthelmé (Gipsa-lab, CNRS), Nicolas Tremblay (Gipsa-lab, CNRS), Guillaume Gautier (CRIStAL).

 ## See also

+This package used to be called DPP.jl (the name was changed following package registration, as per official package-naming guidelines).

 Another Julia toolkit for DPPs by Maruan Al-Shedivat is available [here](https://github.com/alshedivat/DeterminantalPointProcesses.jl).